jbogard/Respawn/README.md

 # Respawn

-Respawn is a small utility to help in resetting test databases to a known state.
-Instead of deleting data at the end of a test or rolling back a transaction, Respawn [resets the database back to a known checkpoint](http://lostechies.com/jimmybogard/2013/06/18/strategies-for-isolating-the-database-in-tests/) by intelligently deleting data from tables.
+Respawn is a small utility to help in resetting test databases to a clean state.
+Instead of deleting data at the end of a test or rolling back a transaction, Respawn [resets the database back to a clean checkpoint](http://lostechies.com/jimmybogard/2013/06/18/strategies-for-isolating-the-database-in-tests/) by intelligently deleting data from tables.

 To use, create a `Checkpoint` and initialize with tables you want to skip, or schemas you want to keep/ignore: